History of Air New Zealand in Timeline

 Air New Zealand

-Air New Zealand is the flag carrier airline of New Zealand, with its hub in Auckland.
-It operates scheduled passenger flights to 20 domestic and 28 international destinations across 18 countries, largely focused within the Pacific Rim.
-Air New Zealand has been a member of the Star Alliance since 1999, indicating its participation in a major global airline network.
+Air New Zealand, the flag carrier of New Zealand, is based in Auckland.
+It operates scheduled passenger flights to 20 domestic and 28 international destinations across 18 countries, largely within the Pacific Rim.
+The airline is a member of the Star Alliance since 1999.

 1948: Head office in Airways House

-From about 1948 to 1973, the Air New Zealand head office was located in Airways House on Customs Street East.
+From about 1948, Air New Zealand had its head office in Airways House on Customs Street East.

 April 1965: Rebranded as Air New Zealand